-You can also address an older man in a friendly way by calling him oppa.
+You can also address an older male in a friendly way by calling him oppa.
 This can be interpreted as flirting, so it’s good to pay attention to the tone.

 - Example: 옆집 오빠 (Oppa next door)

 If you’re a girl in college, you start calling older males by “name + sunbae (선배 or senior)”, which is gender neutral.
-Then, once you get close to them, you can call them by “name + oppa”.
+If you get close to them, you can call them by “name + oppa”.

-Many Korean guys like to hear oppa from a younger female, so they’re more likely to tell you to call them oppa.
+Many Korean guys like to hear oppa from younger gals, so they’re more likely to tell you to call them oppa.

 - Example: 지민 선배 → 지민 오빠 (Jimin sunbae → Jimin oppa)